-The operating room is at the same time a major cost center and revenue driver for most hospitals.
+The operating room is both a cost center and a revenue driver for most hospitals.
 While often perceived as a well-oiled machine, the OR is frequently impacted by numerous obstacles that impede process flow and lead to inefficiencies.
 This includes inventory management and process variability.

-Mismanagement of these aspects results in case delays that compromise two important facets of the CQO paradigm: 1) increased costs associated with staffing and non-productive turnover times, and 2) the perception of suboptimal quality of care as perceived by patients and their families impacted by delayed start times.
+Mismanagement of these aspects results in case delays that compromise two important facets of the CQO paradigm: 1) increased costs associated with staffing and non-productive turnover times, and 2) the perception of suboptimal quality of care as perceived by patients impacted by delayed start times and their families.

-In contrast, successful inventory management yields decreases in patient complications, supply waste, and case delays.
+Successful inventory management decreases patient complications, supply waste, and case delays.
 Reducing process variability increases performance efficiencies and maximizes OR time.
-Accurate physician preference cards in OR processes can make for more efficient use of time and improve utilization-driven inventory management, reduce clinical variation, while also serving as a means to assess the profitability of any given case.
+Accurate physician preference cards in OR processes makes for more efficient use of time, improves utilization-driven inventory management, and reduces clinical variation, while also serving as a means to assess the profitability of any given case.

-Resiliency in the operating room is imperative in today’s healthcare climate.
+Resiliency in the operating room is imperative in today’s health care climate.
 A well-functioning OR has the potential to increase the number of patients served and further enhance its contribution to the hospital's bottom line.
-This presentation will discuss how supply chain process improvements can help achieve CQO in the OR.
+This presentation discusses how supply chain process improvements help achieve CQO in the OR.

 - Establish a means for updating and maintaining physician preference cards.

 - Recognize your inventory management pain points and learn strategies to overcome those challenges for a more efficient OR workflow.